alexdevero/alex-devero-blog/__drafts__/draft--javascript-es2021.md

 ## Numeric separators

 This is another very small JavaScript ES2021 feature that can make your day at least a bit better.
 Especially if you work with big numbers.
 Numeric separators provide you with an easy and simple way to make big numbers more readable and easier to work with.
 The syntax is just as easy.
-It is a underscore (`_`).
+It is an underscore (`_`).

 ```JavaScript
 // Number without numeric separators: